Home Motorhome & Campervan Hire in New Zealand

 Where to sleep with a motorhome in New Zealand?

-Be aware that wild camping is prohibited in New Zealand.
+Wild camping is prohibited in New Zealand.
 Legislation is strict on camping pitches in the country, and only “self contained” vehicles can park in free camping areas for the night.

 Self-contained vehicles are “self sufficient”.
 That is to say that the vehicle does not require external resources and must be able to contain its waste for a minimum of 3 days.
 Self-contained vehicles can be recognised by a blue sticker on the windshield.
 These are usually motorhomes.
 So if you rent a motorhome with this little blue sticker, no worries!
 You can choose to spend your nights on the free areas or go to paid campsites.